 • Consultation throughout the decision-making process

-• On-going support throughout the school application process
+• On-going support throughout the school application process, including unlimited emails, calls and Zoom meetings

 • I personally advocate for your child's acceptance during my discussions with schools' admissions staff, to the extent possible.